<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=463401&amp;fmt=gif">

 Why utilities should care:

 Utilities face increasing complexity from distributed loads, unbalanced systems, and transformer irregularities.
 Relying solely on line-to-neutral readings can obscure critical phase issues.
 Delta voltage measurements provide deeper visibility into system behavior—helping utilities detect load imbalance, phase loss, neutral shift, and transformer faults faster and more accurately.
 By incorporating delta voltage into their monitoring strategies, utilities can improve fault detection, reduce downtime, and better protect their infrastructure.
-This paper helps utilities make smarter, data-driven decisions about voltage monitoring and diagnostics.
+This paper helps utilities make smarter, data-driven decisions about voltage monitoring and diagnostics—especially in environments with DER interconnections, EV fast charging, and VFD-heavy facilities where early detection is essential.

 You may also enjoy...